Dual Diagnosis Treatment Fremont, OH

 Harbour Devlac Hall - 26.9 miles from Fremont, OH

-Harbour Devlac Hall is a dual diagnosis treatment center in Bowling Green, Ohio that offers treatment for mental health and substance abuse disorders that include post-traumatic stress disorder as well as anorexia.
+Harbour Devlac Hall is a dual-diagnosis treatment center in Bowling Green, OH that offers treatment services for substance abuse and mental health disorders that include dependent personality disorder as well as avoidant personality disorder.

 Address: 1033 Devlac Grove, Bowling Green, OH 43402 in Wood County